Bearaby Cotton Napper Weighted Blanket Review

 Disclosure: My website is reader supported.
 If you choose to buy a product after clicking a link, I may earn a commission, at no extra cost to you.
 Learn more.

-In the photo above, I’m using the 20 lbs Bearaby Cotton Napper.
-You can see how well it hugs your body while you sleep.
+In the photo above, I’m using the 20 lb Bearaby Cotton Napper.
+Note how the chunky cotton weave creates natural air holes, which allows your body heat to escape.

 Summary

-Unlike other weighted blankets that use polyester fiberfill and glass microbeads, the chunky cotton knit design allows for effective body heat dissipation, making it a particularly good option for hot sleepers or those living in hot regions.
+Unlike the majority of weighted blankets that contain polyester fiberfill and glass microbeads, the chunky cotton weave of the Bearaby Cotton Napper allows more body to heat to escape.
+This makes it a good option for hot sleepers and those who live in warmer regions of the world.

 Pros